-Report states a trade of Russell Wilson is ‘a long way from happening’ as Seahawks prepare for free agency
+Report states trade of Russell Wilson is ‘a long way from anything happening’ as Seahawks ready for free agency

 Wednesday then marks the start of the new league year, and at 1 p.m.
 Seattle time hundreds of NFL players will officially become unrestricted free agents and can begin signing with new teams.

-The Seahawks were listed by the NFL Saturday as having $17,105,986 in available cap space for 2021, based on the limit of $182.5 million set for all teams last week by the league, more than only 12 other teams (Jacksonville has the most at $71.5 million followed by the Colts at $70.1 million.)
+The Seahawks were listed by the NFL on Saturday as having $17,105,986 in available cap space for 2021, based on the limit of $182.5 million set for all teams last week by the league, more than only 12 other teams (Jacksonville has the most at $71.5 million followed by the Colts at $70.1 million.)

-That cap number is down from the $198.2 of 2020 due to COVID-19-related revenue losses, and that has led to thought that many players may not get the kind of offers they are hoping for, with teams unexpectedly strapped for money, with many likely having to concede to take one-year deals and hit the market again in 2022 when the cap may be at a more expected number.
+That cap number is down from the $198.2 million of 2020 due to COVID-19-related revenue losses, and that has led to thought that many players may not get the kind of offers they are hoping for, with teams unexpectedly strapped for money, with many likely having to concede to take one-year deals and hit the market again in 2022 when the cap may be at a more expected number.

-“I think for players at the top of the food chain in free agency nothing is going to change,’’ said Jason Fitzgerald of OvertheCap.com.
+“I think for players at the top of the food chain in free agency nothing is going to change,” said Jason Fitzgerald of OvertheCap.com.
 “Teams want those top players and will do whatever they can to sign them.
 As you move into those second- and third-contract tiers, I do think that we may see lower costs or more players taking one-year contracts in hopes of hitting free agency again in 2022 when the money should be higher.
-I would also expect the typical value of most of the one-year deals to be down from years past.’’
+I would also expect the typical value of most of the one-year deals to be down from years past.”

 Seattle’s number doesn’t include a possible $3.3 million tender to Ford.